ORG4N/software-engineering-1/README.md

 1. Download files from repo to local machine
    1. Clone from GitHub, OR
    2. Download as ZIP and extract
-2. Run the .exe to open the game (coursework2-ORG4N > Crawler > CMD-Crawler.exe)
+2. Run the .exe to open the game (coursework2-ORG4N > Crawler > CMD-Crawler.exe.lnk)
    1. Double click on the CMD-Crawler.exe within file explorer, or
-   2. Execute the .exe through the Command Line
+   2. Execute the .exe through the Command Prompt or Powershell

 ![Installation gif](https://github.com/Plymouth-Comp/coursework2-ORG4N/blob/master/images/Installation.gif)

-* Further instructions for executing .exe through Command Line:
+* Further instructions for executing .exe through Powershell:
    * Navigate to the following path using cd: coursework2-ORG4N > Crawler
    * Input the following command: Start-Process CMD-Crawler.exe.lnk
+   * Game should open a new Command Prompt that the game is run from

+* Further instructions for execution .exe through Command Prompt:
+   * Navigate to the following path using cd: coursework2-ORG4N > Crawler
+   * Input the following: CMD-Crawler.exe.lnk
+   * Game should start within the same Command Prompt that is open

 (Refer to GIF to see visual instructions on how to open from within the Command Line)